Yesterday's Regional Bank Earnings Roundup

 Opportunities in regional banks

-I like the potential of regional banks personally, but they may not be for everyone.
-Earnings are just one thing to consider when choosing an investment, so view these results as a small piece to a much larger puzzle.
-In fact, a bank similar to the ones here is featured prominently in our brand new free report: "The Stocks Only the Smartest Investors are Buying."
+I personally like the potential of regional banks, but they may not be for everyone.
+Earnings are just one thing to consider when choosing an investment, so view these results as a small piece of a much larger puzzle.
+In fact, a regional bank similar to the ones here is featured prominently in our brand-new free report "The Stocks Only the Smartest Investors are Buying."
 To find out which one it is, get your copy today before it's too late.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.